Why is US Leaving the Kurdistan Region of Iraq to Iranians?

 Iran intended to present the same set of demands to the Kurdistan Islamic Union (KIU), an Islamic moderate reformative political party in the Kurdistan Region, as well.
 They asked to meet the Secretary-General of the group, Salahaddin Bahaaddin, but he refused.

-The second issue between Iran and KIU resurfaced when they stood against passing of contested law on the Popular Mobilization Forces in Iraq, a mostly Iranian-backed coalition of Shi’ite militias, which transformed them into a legal and separate military corps.
+The second issue between Iran and KIU resurfaced when they stood against passing of a contested law on the Popular Mobilization Forces in Iraq, a mostly Iranian-backed coalition of Shi’ite militias, which transformed them into a legal and separate military corps.

 Role of the United States